CartoDB/carto.js/doc/API.md

 <h4 id="cartodblayer">cartodb.CartoDBLayer</h4>

-CartoDBLayer allows you to manage tiled layers from CartoDB.
-It manages the sublayers.
+CartoDBLayer allows you to manage tiled layers from CartoDB (for multi-layer visualizations, it manages the sublayers).

 ##### **layer.clear()**